List of medications for dry cough. Review of cough reflex suppressants. What you need to know during treatment

 • Tusuprex;

-Which drug to choose can only be suggested by a doctor based on the symptoms and the type of disease that manifests itself.
+Only a doctor can tell you which drug to choose based on the symptoms that appear and the type of disease.

 Antitussives with expectorant action

-To provide a moderate antitussive effect and remove sputum from the bronchi and lungs, medications of a combined type are prescribed.
+To provide a moderate antitussive effect and remove mucus from the bronchi and lungs, combination medications are prescribed.

 This group of funds includes:

-1. Sinekod...
-An excellent remedy that is sold in the form of drops, tablets and syrup.
-The action of the active ingredients is aimed at influencing the cough center.
-It also exhibits expectorant, anti-inflammatory and bronchodilatory properties.
-Contraindicated in women at the stage of gestation and breastfeeding.
-The syrup is prescribed for children over three years old.
+1. Sinekod.
+Excellent product, which is sold in the form of drops, tablets and syrup.
+Action active ingredients aimed at influencing the cough center.
+It also exhibits expectorant, anti-inflammatory and bronchodilator properties.
+Contraindicated for women during pregnancy and breastfeeding.
+The syrup is prescribed for children over three years of age.
 Drops can be given to babies from 2 months.
-The price ranges from 220 rubles.
+The price fluctuates around 220 rubles.

-2. Bronchicum...
-The medication is available in three forms: syrup, elixir, lozenges.
-The syrup contains extracts of thyme primrose root.
-As quickly as possible, it converts a dry cough into a wet one.
-It is forbidden for babies under six months old, as well as for patients with hepatic and renal insufficiency, for pregnant and lactating women.
+2. Bronchicum.
+The medication is available in three forms: syrup, elixir, and lozenges.
+The syrup contains thyme extracts from primrose root.
+It quickly converts a dry cough into a wet one.
+Prohibited for babies under six months, as well as for patients with hepatic and renal failure, pregnant and lactating women.
 The cost of the medicine is 270 rubles.

-3. Prospan.
-An effective remedy for both wet and dry coughs.
-It contains natural ingredients in the form of ivy extract.
-The advantage of the medicine is that it is allowed to give it to babies from the first days of life.
+3. Overslept.
+An effective remedy, both wet and dry cough.
+The composition includes natural ingredients in the form of ivy extract.
+The advantage of the medicine is that it can be given to babies from the first days of life.
 But it is relatively expensive - about 350 rubles.

-It should be borne in mind that each drug has contraindications and side effects.
-Therefore, doctors advise to read the instructions before use.
+It is also worth considering that each drug has contraindications and side effects.
+Therefore, doctors advise reading the instructions before use.

 General contraindications for use